UniversalDependencies/docs/_eu-dep/dobj.md

 shortdef: 'direct object'
 ---

-This document is a placeholder for the language-specific documentation for
 The direct object (`dobj`) of a verb is the noun phrase that denotes the entity acted upon.
 Basque is a morphologically ergative language , and the direct object is always marked with the accusative case.

 Euskal	gizarteak Konstituzioa-ABS errefusatu zuela oroitarazi zuen .